 As the coronavirus situation intensifies, you might be wondering: how can I keep myself healthy?
 And will taking supplements protect me from getting sick?

 First, there’s no magic food or pill that is guaranteed to protect you against coronavirus despite what you’ve read on the internet.
 And anyone claiming that a pill can cure you will be investigated by the Federal Trade Commission (FTC).
 But here is the GOOD NEWS!
-There are ways you can support your immune system that will help you fight off an illness should you get sick.
+There are ways you can support your immune system that will help you fight off the flu should you get sick.
 Beyond handwashing, exercising and getting a good night’s sleep here are some key nutrients from whole food and the role they play with immunity.